askiver/Ice_Quantification/README.md

 - label_ordering.py: A script to label the ordering of images in the dataset.
 - main.py: The main script that runs the project, orchestrating the data preparation, model training, and evaluation.
 - model.py: Contains the model architecture and loss functions.
+- predict_images.py: A script for making predictions on images using the trained model.
 - pyproject.toml: A configuration file for the project, specifying dependencies.
 - trainer.py: A script for training the model, including the training loop and evaluation metrics.
 - utils.py: Contains utility functions used throughout the project.